joshuafouch/college-recipe-website/README.md

 3. `git commit -m "message"`
 4. `git push`

+### 😸 Pull Request
+1. In the GitHub UI, you will see a prompt somewhere to make a "pull request"
+2. Make the Pull Request
+3. Then, check if your branch is compatible with main
+4. Merge your branch to main
-- ⚠️ THERE WILL PROBABLY BE MERGE CONFLICTS THAT NEED TO BE FIXED
+⚠️ THERE WILL PROBABLY BE MERGE CONFLICTS THAT NEED TO BE FIXED
     - You can fix merge conflicts in the GitHub Web UI.